ra3k0/the-lab/README.md

-# How to install ATOR relay as Docker container.
+# How to install ATOR relay as Docker container
 This tutorial help Atornauts test and experiment with a docker container to set up a new ATOR relay in preparation and testing for the new Ator network

 ## Install Debian 12 Bookworm (CLI Only).